Carbon Monoxide-The Invisible Killer In Your Home

 Re-burn is why any small non-vented gas heater becomes dangerous when operated for periods of time within a confined space.
 This includes open flame construction heaters, radiant heaters, overhead linear radiant heaters and cook stoves.

 Any level of carbon monoxide in the air you are breathing is cause for concern.
 The long-term effects of continuous low-level exposure have not been sufficiently investigated.
 There are no long-term studies that have monitored the overall impact of living in a constant CO-laden environment.
 Even safety organizations (government and private) have different conclusions concerning safe levels of exposure.

 Other sources of CO to be aware of?

 Household appliances, such as gas fired boilers, central heating systems, water heaters, cookers, and open fires which use gas, oil, coal and wood are possible sources of CO gas.
+A wood burning fireplace with blocked flue can be deadly.
 An idling car engine in an enclosed space can cause CO poisoning within 10 minutes.